kimptoc/wowactivityfeed/readme.md

 - performance, load/feed/all pages seem slow  - indexes? docs large, only select specific fields?
 - option to run for one guild only, no ability to register more people, load guilds/members from config file
 - caching? only rebuild feed once a min or so...
-- licence for code?
 - redirect load/data pages to other pages - stats/registered
 - thanks page - for all tools used :)
 - pet battle related feed, levels, achievements
 - show guild name on char feed entries, if in a guild
 - options include/exclude guildies on guild feed
-- update registered entry with time of last good update, last update and error, if error, count of updates
-- get item names, is there an API call or just build list from all the gear on chars... or just link to wowhead (http://blizzard.github.com/api-wow-docs/#item-api)
 - make 30 limit on history a param
 - display category (eg Kalimdor)/ group names (eg Exploration) in achievement descriptions
 - chrome extension to give feed url for a specific battle net page, when on it
 - limits... how to restrict use?? needed?
 - make localisable, ie public lang strings in sep file(s)
-- rss, send correct content-type??
 - highlight members with updates, maybe list of most recent updates on front page
-- should(not)exist dont give stack trace... alternative test?
 - put armory link in info - for errors and good entries
 - track realm status changes: eg "http://us.battle.net/api/wow/realm/status?realms=Medivh,Blackrock"
-- count number of api calls per day, page to view them
-- store dateSaved on member/guild updates
-- update registered entry with date/time of last change (ie when an update had a diff)
 - track armory import requests, date/time/requesting ip
-- feed for guild
-- feed for char/guild achievements
 - feed for items?
 - feed for profession levels?